-> Bring $22 cash, check or Vanderbilt Card to the ORC to register
+> Bring $17 cash, check, credit card or Vanderbilt Card to the ORC to register

-> Bring $12 cash, check or Vanderbilt Card to the ORC to register
+> Bring $18 cash, check, credit card or Vanderbilt Card to the ORC to register

 Most trips are designed for a small group of people (10-12), and many of the trips require no previous experience.
 The fee for each trip covers the activity, transportation, in-camp food, camping fees, and group equipment.
 For more information, look for flyers around campus or stop by the Outdoor Recreation Center (at 2600 Children’s Way and behind the new Vanderbilt Recreation and Wellness Center) during rental hours.
 This is also where trip sign-up takes place.
 Trips are open to all VU students, faculty, staff, and VRWC members.
 Alcohol is not permitted on any trip.